ruyeki/Davis-Scheduler/README.md

 - **Backend**: A combination of Prisma and Next.js provides robust RESTful APIs to manage exam data efficiently.
 - **Frontend**: React allows for a user-friendly interface for viewing, adding, editing, and deleting exam information.
 The app is hosted on Vercel.

+## Contributing
+Contributions are welcome!
+If you'd like to enhance this project or report issues, please submit a pull request or open an issue.